SpookyNG/SpookyNG/README.md

-Hi @everyone!
+[👋] Hello @everyone!
 I'm @SpookyNG.

-I’m interested in many thongs...
+[✨] I'm interested in many things, but mainly in graphic design, AI, and recently in programming.

-I’m currently learning python.
+[🎓] I’m currently learning prompt engineering and codding on python.

-How to reach me?
+[❔] How to reach me?

-orokpo76@gmail.com
+---> orokpo76@gmail.com

-spooky_ng (discord)
+---> spooky_ng (discord)

 <!---